-He had pressed her, very hard, to marry him (legally) – this , we thought at the time, was because he felt he would then have entitlement to her property.
-Jac used to tell her ‘Welsh’ sister of his latest attempts: how he repeatedly asked her to marry him saying that he would not believe she loved him if she refused and that his happiness would only be complete if she consented.
-But she did not want to marry him, agreeing with her sister’s sentiment, so frequently expressed during their night-time conversations that it had become an on-going joke between them, which was that in this relationship ‘a ring on your finger would be a ring through your nose!’
-Instinctively Jac knew this — which is why she refused to countenance the possibility and, so consistently, refused him.
+He had pressed her (oh how hard he had pressed her) to marry him legally — this , we thought at the time, was because he felt he would then have entitlement to her property.
+Jac used to tell her ‘Welsh’ sister of his latest attempts: of how he repeatedly asked her to marry him saying that he ‘would not believe she loved him if she refused’ — this was nothing more or less than emotional blackmail — and that his ‘happiness would only be complete if she consented’.
+But she did not want to marry him, agreeing with her sister’s sentiment, (so frequently expressed during their night-time conversations that it had become an on-going joke between them), which was that in this relationship ‘a ring on your finger would be a ring through your nose!’
+Instinctively Jac knew this — which is why she refused to countenance the possibility and consistently refused to give in to his blandishments.